ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 [Explain the rest of the example]

-Note that there may be an issue with the `Returns` library, which is that for proper type checking it requires using a MyPy extension.
+Note that there may be an issue with the `Returns` library: for proper type checking it requires using a MyPy extension.
 So far I have been unable to get that extension to work (however, I have no experience with MyPy extensions).

 ## Functional Error Handling is Happening